 How does this benefit me?

-You don't have to manually update your page every time we update our ads.txt file.
+You don't have to manually update your page every time we update our ads.txt file (aka, whenever we add new bidders) and you don't have to pay a cent.
 Once your custom lines are in, every time we update our ads.txt file, yours is updated automatically.

 What's changed in Sortable Analytics?

-There is a new page under Site Settings called Ads.txt File.
+There is a new page under Site Settings called Ads.txt.
 You'll be able to see this page and add your custom lines, but if you haven't requested that it be enabled, we aren't hosting it for you (yet).